Syncretism

 involving India's oldest civilization (c.
 2600 - 1900 BCE) demonstrates

-the power that theoretical models can currently bring to studies of
+the power that theoretical models can currently bring to studies of the

-is found in a book in progress (Brains
+in a book in progress (Brains

 downloads.